HazenBabcock/opensdraw/opensdraw/lcad_language/README.md

 * comparisonFunctions.py - >, <, = , ..
 * coreFunctions.py - The basic functions in OpenLDraw.
 * curve.py - A function for creating curves (cubic splines).
-* curveFunctions.py - The function returned by curve, chain.
+* curveFunctions.py - The LCadFunction returned by belt, curve, chain, spring, ..
 * functions.py - The LCadFunction and UserFunction classes.
 * geometryFunctions.py - Rotate, Translate, ..
 * interpreter.py - The lcad language interpreter.